qooxdoo/qooxdoo/qooxdoo/readme.txt

 Use the 'tool/bin/create-application.py' script to setup a new application.
 This will create a minimal directory structure of an application, which is ready to be built and run.
-Within the newly created application folder run the command 'generate.py source-all' to build a development version of your app.
+Within the newly created application folder run the command 'generate.py source-all' to generate a development version of your app.
 Open 'source/index.html' in your browser and see your first application in action.
 You can then go on and extend it into an application of your liking by changing the 'Application.js' class file below the 'source/class/' folder.